Object Oriented Programming Features of Rust

 Object-oriented programming (OOP) is a way of modeling programs.
 Objects came from Simula in the 1960s.
-Those objects influenced Alan Kay’s programming architecture where objects pass messages to each other.
+Those objects influenced Alan Kay’s programming architecture in which objects pass messages to each other.
 He coined the term object-oriented programming in 1967 to describe this architecture.
-Many competing definitions describe what OOP is; some definitions would classify Rust as object oriented but other definitions would not.
+Many competing definitions describe what OOP is; some definitions would classify Rust as object oriented, but other definitions would not.
 In this chapter, we’ll explore certain characteristics that are commonly considered object oriented and how those characteristics translate to idiomatic Rust.
 We’ll then show you how to implement an object-oriented design pattern in Rust and discuss the trade-offs of doing so versus implementing a solution using some of Rust’s strengths instead.